Preprocessing#

 Parameters:

-• dataset_dir (str) – Path to the Zeiss dataset.
-Accepts a .txrm file with: - ImageData*/Image* (scan data) - Zeiss OLE metadata streams
+• dataset_dir (str) – Path to the Zeiss .txrm dataset, which contains ImageData*/Image* (scan data) and Zeiss OLE metadata streams.

 • subsample_view_factor (int, optional) – Factor by which to subsample views.
 Defaults to 1.